Date: 27 November 2015. Portlight

 regarding Boat Gear

-piece, I've made a resolution to finish things up.
+piece, I have made a resolution to finish things up.
 Articles that are

 partially written are cluttering my psyche.
 Be on the look-out.
 More